 1:30-3:30PM: FBI-MI5: A Comparative Perspective on Domestic Intelligence (Private/Stanford-Only; Stanford-ID Required; Chatham House Rule*)

-Moderator: Phil Taubman, Consulting Professor, Center for International Security and Cooperation (CISAC).
+Moderator: Philip Taubman, Consulting Professor, Center for International Security and Cooperation (CISAC).

 3:30-5:00PM: Executive Power, Legal Mandates & Organizational Design

 - Elisabeth Paté Cornell, former Member of President's Intelligence Advisory Board;